 The Commercial Floor Plan for Optimized Efficiency

 The survey concluded that a mere 11% of those asked were actually satisfied with the environment where they work.
 That same group of people also turned out to be more highly engaged at work than their co-workers.
-Of the top-engaged and most highly satisfied with their professional work space, 98% said they could concentrate easily, 97% said they could freely express and share ideas, 95% conveyed that they could work in teams without being interrupted, and 88% replied that they could choose where in their office they could work, depending on the task they needed to accomplish.
+Of the top-engaged and most highly satisfied with their professional workspace, 98% said they could concentrate easily, 97% said they could freely express and share ideas, 95% conveyed that they could work in teams without being interrupted, and 88% replied that they could choose where in their office they could work, depending on the task they needed to accomplish.
 Additionally, 95% of respondents expressed that they were allowed to feel calm and relaxed at work, and 97% told surveyors that they felt a sense of belonging to their company and the company’s culture.

-The same study uncovered the high cost of disengagement to business across the globe.
+The same study uncovered the high cost of disengagement to businesses across the globe.
 In the United States, between $450 Billion and $550 Billion is lost each year to employee disengagement.
 There are a few easy things that you can do, though, to improve your commercial floor plan in order to promote a more optimal work environment for everyone.
 Most corporate office spaces can business floor plans can benefit from these commercial interior design tips.

 Identify the Needs of Your Commercial Office Floor Plan